openedx-unsupported/edx-developer-docs/docs/developers_guide/micro_frontends_in_open_edx.rst

   SITE_NAME="My Site Name" npm run build

-The above would only set the SITE_NAME - suitable values for the environment variables should be supplied as well.
+The above would only set the SITE_NAME - suitable values for all the other environment variables should be supplied as well.

 Required Environment Variables
 ==============================